Matt-Greff/ambyint_full_stack/README.md

-This is a template for setting up webpack, for use with babel and generally for use with React, and Express.

-It assumes `yarn` rather than npm, though I suspect it doesn't really matter.
+## Description

+- a UI which will display a number of addresses retrieved from an api endpoint

 ## To Start

 copy example environment to local environment and install dependencies.
 `cp config/.example.env .env && yarn install`

-To start dev server.
+To start webpack-dev server and express server cuncurrently.
 `yarn dev`

-To start server.
+To start express-server.
 `yarn start`

-To make a new build for the server.
+To make a new build for express to serve.
 `yarn build`
 (a build is also made post `yarn install` for ease of deployment.)

+## To Test

+`yarn test` will run full testing suite back to back (Jest, Mocha)

+`yarn test-react` and `yarn test-express` will test front-end and back-end tests respectively.

 ## Upcoming

-I based the preliminary webpack layout from the sources listed below but due to me wanting to make this boilerplate from the ground up I may soon switch repositories and begin developing the webpack layout from scratch, once that happens I will list the link to the repo here.
-It will incorporate a very similar design and attention to testing both front end and backend, being deployment ready, demonstrated routes, and having good practices with react garunteed(linted).
+... lots of coding needed.
 ## Currently Working

-Webpack is currently working, and `yarn dev` will bring up the webpack-dev-server.

 Babel is configured in `.babelrc`.